ISUgenomics/data_wrangling/merge_data/README.md

 * **[1] example usage with minimal required options:**

-The minimal required option include providing names of input files and indexes (or names) of matching (common) columns.
+The minimal required option include providing names of input files and indexes (or names) of matching (shared) columns.
 Let's use the two first inputs, providing their names as a comma-separated list with the option `-i`.
 In both files, the common column (with all unique values!) is the first column, specifying the name of the fruit.
 Since the index of this column in both files is the same, provide it with the `-c` option as a single integer value.

 run in the terminal:
 ```